-As the retail market operator for most Australian electricity retail markets (except NT and TAS), AEMO has access to historical connections data for these markets, historical connections data for the other markets are acquired from a confidential survey.
-AEMO forecast the number of new connections to the electricity network, starting from the most recent data history, as this is a key driver for residential electricity demand.
-The number of new connections is driven by demographic and social factors like population projections and changes to household density.
+As the retail market operator for most Australian electricity retail markets (except the Northern Territory and Tasmania), AEMO has access to historical connections data for these markets; historical connections data for the other markets are acquired from a confidential survey.
+AEMO forecasts the number of new connections to the electricity network, starting from the most recent data history, as this is a key driver for residential electricity demand.
+The number of new connections is driven by demographic and social factors like household projections, which is determined by population projections and changes to household density.

 The electricity connection forecasts were made up of two components, residential and non-residential electricity connection forecasts.
 AEMO only used the residential electricity connections to forecast residential sector consumption.
 The non-residential component was captured by the commercial sector which is driven by economic indicators.
-Therefore, AEMO underwent a process of splitting the residential connections projections from the non-residential connections55.
+Therefore, AEMO underwent a process of splitting the residential connections projections from the non-residential connections.